gravito-framework/gravito/docs/en/guide/plugin-development.md

+---
+title: Plugin Development Guide
+---

-# 🧩 Plugin Development Guide
+# Plugin Development Guide

 > How to develop Satellites and Orbits for the Gravito Galaxy Architecture